Several Mavs reach the podium in Mat Classic

 Boys

-One wrestler who went far this year was Eli Anderson who battled his way into the 215-lb finals, where he fell just short 4-2.
+One wrestler who went far this year was Eli Anderson, who battled his way into the 215-lb finals, where he fell just short 4-2.
 Despite the loss, Anderson displayed gratitude.

 “I'm honestly just really grateful to even have a chance to wrestle here, because not many people even get to be here.
 It's just back to the drawing board.
 Just see what I did wrong and see how I can improve, because there's nothing else to do,” Anderson said.

 To reach the finals, first he had to go through Emet Ordway from Battle Ground in the semifinals.
-After slow build in the first period, Anderson scored an escape and a takedown to go up 4-0.
+After a slow build in the first period, Anderson scored an escape and a takedown to go up 4-0.
 His opponent scored three different escapes but struggled to build any momentum.
 After another takedown in the third period and the clock ran out, he leaped to his feet to celebrate the 7-3 win.

 From there, he was set to face Logan Ullah from Mead in the finals.
 The first period was slow-paced as each competitor settled into the match.
-The match remained scoreless heading into the second; however, Ullah scored an escape and takedown to go up 4-0 which carried over into the third.
+The match remained scoreless heading into the second; however, Ullah scored an escape and takedown to go up 4-0, which carried over into the third.
 From there, he slowed down again to milk the clock.

 As time ticked under a minute left, Anderson tried to pick up the pace and find an opportunity for a takedown.
-However, he only managed to force Ullah out of bounds twice for two points but time ultimately ran out before he could score more.
+However, he only managed to force Ullah out of bounds twice for two points, but time ultimately ran out before he could score more.

 Boys Head Coach Jose Tanguma felt the weight of the loss alongside Anderson.

 “I love all my kids, all the wrestlers.
-We're a family, and seeing him lose a tough one like that, it brings me down, too” he said.
+We're a family, and seeing him lose a tough one like that, it brings me down, too,” he said.
 “That kid is a very tough opponent.
 The plan was simple, keep it on their feet and (Ullah) ended up getting the first take down.
 Eli gave it his all, so proud of the kid, how far he got, and we still got one more year with him.”

 For Anderson, the job is not done as he sets his sights on next year.
 Just like last season where he fell just short of being able to place at state, he worked over the past year to make the strides he did this season.
 Now, he goes back to the grindstone to bring home a state title, he said.